Solheim Cup 2013: Europe target historic win in United States

-As Europe won the trophy for the first time since 2003, the Spaniard and the Swede were at the heart of Europe's victory on a tumultuous, thunderstruck final day at Killeen Castle in County Meath.
+As the Spaniard and the Swede were at the heart of Europe's victory on a tumultuous, thunderstruck final day at Killeen Castle in County Meath.

 It was a match the continent had to win.
 The biennial contest between Europe and the USA was in danger of losing its lustre in an era dominated by Asian players.

 Solheim legends like skipper Alison Nicholas were bridling at the suggestion that Europe were no longer worthy of competing in the showpiece event of the women's game.